 Familiarizing new hires with the company’s culture is vital to integrating them into the organization.
 The organization’s culture is ultimately defined by what it rewards and discourages.
 How they go about it is typically outlined in the company’s handbook.

-Culture onboarding includes making them aware of the company’s social and extramural calendar.
-For example, signing the new hire up for the company’s sports team.
+Culture onboarding includes making new hires aware of the company’s social and extramural calendar, such as signing them up for the company’s sports team.

 4. Connection